You are here

 How did the doubling of place and identity of all these thinkers affect their perspective and their political insight?
 And what do they have to say about the conditions that enable political critique?
 In sum: what are the worldly (i.e., cultural, institutional, economic, political) conditions of political theory?

 This is a reading and writing intensive course.
-Students are responsible for all of the assigned reading as well as active participation in discussion sections, two short papers, two in-class quizzes, and a final exam.
+Students are responsible for all of the assigned reading as well as active participation in discussion sections, two short papers, and two exams.

 Assignments and grading: